Grima04/mesa-turnip-kgsl/.gitlab-ci/tracie/README.md

 ### Running the replay scripts locally

 It's often useful, especially during development, to be able to run the scripts locally.

-The scripts require a recent version of apitrace being in the path, and also the renderdoc python module being available.
+Depending on the target 3D API, the scripts require a recent version of apitrace being in the path, and also the renderdoc python module being available, for GL traces.

 To ensure python3 can find the renderdoc python module you need to set `PYTHONPATH` to point to the location of `renderdoc.so` (binary python modules) and `LD_LIBRARY_PATH` to point to the location of `librenderdoc.so`.
 In the renderdoc build tree, both of these are in `renderdoc/<builddir>/lib`.
 Note that renderdoc doesn't install the `renderdoc.so` python module.

+In the case of Vulkan traces, the scripts need a recent version of gfxrecon-replay being in the path, and also the `VK_LAYER_LUNARG_screenshot` Vulkan layer from LunarG's VulkanTools.

+To ensure that this layer can be found when running the trace you need to set `VK_LAYER_PATH` to point to the location of `VkLayer_screenshot.json` and `LD_LIBRARY_PATH` to point to the location of `libVkLayer_screenshot.so`.